How to choose a carpet

 - Get itemised quotes: You can see where extra charges have been added that you might be able to avoid.
 For example, by removing old flooring yourself.

 - Remnants: Most carpet stores have a section with pieces left from the end of rolls, which are often discounted.
-You might get lucky and find one that’ll fit your space.
+You might get lucky and find one that is the right size for your space.

 - Door trims and gripper rods: You can re-use your existing accessories if they’re in good enough condition.

 - Underlay: Sourcing the underlay separately might be cheaper.
-But make sure it will definitely turn up before your carpet fitters do.
+Some carpet owners have told us they found the same underlay that was offered by the retailer for half the price online.
+Just make sure it will definitely turn up before your carpet fitters do.

 - Carpet trimmings and offcuts: These can be used to make doormats and rugs, or to carpet the inside of cupboards.
 They’re also handy if you haven’t quite decided where to put your furniture yet - place them underneath the legs to avoid squashing the pile while you try out different locations.